Arziel1992/Z-S-Overview-Pack/README.md

 ## Important!

 ##### If you clone and/or fork the repository!
-- Starting from Version v2.66.2012, versioning has been standardized.
+- Starting from Version v2.66.2012, versioning has been standardized (more information on the **[Changelog](https://github.com/Arziel1992/Z-S-Overview-Pack/blob/master/CHANGELOG.md)** file).
     - The inclusion of version tags and consistant numbering has been implemented, should allow to keep a better track of the modifications.
 - If you plan to clone and/or fork the repository, it is recommended to do it from this version forward.
 - Commit Squashing WILL NOT be done randomly from now on, so don't worry about an inconsistant history.
     - If a Commit Squash happens, we'll notify all the cloners/forkers previously.
     - Please send an in-game mail to **Zirio** notifying him that you are a cloner/forker so he can notify you back in case of a Commit Squash.

 ## License
 Overview Pack licensed under "GNU GENERAL PUBLIC LICENSE - Version 3, 29 June 2007"